My Garage

 Q:

-What needs to be disconnected to access the knock sensors for the 2007 Toyota 4Runner?
+What should be installed after the intake air surge tank for the 2008 Toyota Avalon?
 Posted by Customer

 A: